Geoffrey24/Milestion1_Group43/Project Plan.md

 * [Project Plan](#project-plan)
   * [1.
 Project Overview](#1-project-overview)
     * [1.1 Project Objectives](#11-project-objectives)

+The primary objective of this project is to design, develop, and implement a desktop application that allows users to analyze and visualize nutritional data from a comprehensive database.
+The application will feature a user-friendly interface to facilitate the following functionalities:

+* Food Search: Users can search for food items and retrieve detailed nutritional information.
+* Nutrition Breakdown: Users can visualize the breakdown of nutrients for a selected food item using pie charts and bar graphs.
+* Nutrition Range Filter: Users can filter food items based on specified nutritional ranges.
+* Nutrition Level Filter: Users can categorize foods based on low, mid, and high nutritional content levels.
+* Additional Feature: The team will brainstorm and implement an innovative feature that enhances the application's utility.
     * [1.2 Project Stakeholders](#12-project-stakeholders)

+1) Project Team:
+2) Project Manager
+3) Lead Developer
+4) UI/UX Designer
+5) Data Analyst
+6) Quality Assurance Specialist
+7) End Users: Individuals seeking nutritional information and dietary analysis tools.
+8) Academic Supervisor: Responsible for evaluating the project deliverables and ensuring they meet academic standards.
+9) Institution: The university or educational institution that sets the project guidelines and objectives.
     * [1.3 Project Scope](#13-project-scope)

+The project involves the development of a nutritional data analysis and visualization tool with the following scope:

+* In-Scope:

+Development of a desktop application with the specified features (Food Search, Nutrition Breakdown, Nutrition Range Filter, Nutrition Level Filter).
+Design and implementation of a graphical user interface (GUI).
+Data preprocessing and integration of the Nutritional_Food_Database.csv.
+Testing and validation of the application for accuracy and usability.
+Documentation of the entire development process, including a project plan, design document, and user manual.
+* Out-of-Scope:

+Mobile application development.
+Integration with external APIs or databases beyond the provided CSV file.
+Advanced machine learning or predictive analytics features.
+Ongoing maintenance or updates post-project completion.
   * [2.
 Work Breakdown Structure](#2-work-breakdown-structure)
   * [3.
 Activity Definition Estimation](#3-activity-definition-estimation)
   * [4.
 Gantt Chart](#4-gantt-chart)